alexch/codelikethis/public/lessons/learn_to_code_with_javascript/functions.md

 `/ /g` is a *regular expression*; for now just think of it like a weird string.
 It defines the substring to replace, and the `g` at the end stands for "global" and means "replace them all, not just the first one".

+# Lab: Capitalize

+Try to write a program that *capitalizes* a word.

+For instance,

+`capitalize('tomato')` returns `'Tomato'`

+(A solution is on the next slide, but try to solve it on your own.
+Remember that there are many [string operations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#Methods_2) available to you...)

 # Capitalize

     function capitalize(s) {